Minimal-APIs/minimal-apis.github.io/src/meet-minimal/README.md

 ## Parameter Binding

-Paramter binding is the process of turning request data into strongly typed parameters that are expressed by route handlers.
+Parameter binding is the process of turning request data into strongly typed parameters that are expressed by route handlers.
 A binding source determines where parameters are bound from.
 Binding sources can be explict or inferred based HTTP method and parameter type.

+Supported binding sources:
+- Route values
+- Query string
+- Header
+- Body (as JSON)
+- Services provided by dependency injection
+- Custom

 ### GET, HEAD, OPTIONS, DELETE

+The HTTP methods GET, HEAD, OPTIONS, DELETE will never bind from body.
+All other binding sources are supported.

+**NOTE: If you need to support the case where you have a GET with a body, you can directly read it from the HttpRequest.**

 ```csharp
 var builder = WebApplication.CreateBuilder(args);